 For many college students, student loans are a necessity to help cover the cost of college.
 In fact, according to the Pew Research Center, about four in ten adults under age 30 have student loan debt.

-If you’re heading to college next year with the help of a student loan, you may be wondering, “What can I spend student loans on?”
+You may be wondering, “What can I spend student loans on?”
 While there are no strict guidelines in place, there are some do’s and don’ts when it comes to spending your loan money.
 Just remember: the more you spend, the more you have to pay back.

 What can I pay for with my loan money?